Meta-Tuning LLMs to Leverage Lexical Knowledge for Generalizable Language Style Understanding: Related Work

 \section{Related Work}

-\paragraph{Style classification.} Research in NLP has studied various styles. \citet{kang2021xslue} provided a benchmark that combines mostly existing datasets for cross-style learning, such as formality \cite{formality2018}, sarcasm \cite{sarc}, Hate/Offense (i.e., toxicity) \cite{davidson2017automated} and sentiment \cite{socher-etal-2013-recursive}.
-Other writing styles include but are not limited to readability (i.e., simplicity) \cite{cefr}, Shakespearean English \cite{xu2012paraphrasing}, subjectivity \cite{subjectivity}, biasedness \cite{Pryzant_Yang_2020} and engagingness \cite{jin2020hooks}.
-Despite an extensive range of style classification tasks studied in prior research, zero-shot or cross-style classification is relatively underexplored \cite{puri2019zero,kang2021xslue}.
-Furthermore, much of the cross-style research thus far has predominantly focused on generation tasks, rather than classification \cite{text-style-transfer-survey,zhou2023controlled}.
-In this study, we aim to address this research gap by concentrating on zero-shot and few-shot style classification across a collection of different styles.
+\paragraph{Style classification.} Research in NLP has studied various language styles. \citet{kang2021xslue} provided a benchmark for fully-supervised style classification that combines many existing datasets for style classification, such as formality \cite{formality2018}, sarcasm \cite{sarc}, Hate/Offense (i.e., toxicity) \cite{davidson2017automated}, politeness \cite{politeness2013}, and sentiment \cite{socher-etal-2013-recursive,wang2021detecting}.
+Other writing styles include but are not limited to readability (i.e., simplicity) \cite{cefr}, Shakespearean English \cite{xu2012paraphrasing}, subjectivity \cite{subjectivity}, and engagingness \cite{jin2020hooks}.
+Despite an extensive range of style classification tasks studied in prior research, zero-shot or cross-style classification is relatively underexplored \cite{puri2019zero}.
+In particular, much of the cross-style research thus far has focused on text generation tasks \cite{text-style-transfer-survey,zhou2023controlled}, rather than classification.
+In this study, we aim to address this gap in the literature by concentrating on zero-shot style classification across a collection of diverse styles.